Mumbai: Hotel Taj Mahal yet to pay Rs 6.92 cr for security barricades

-Hotel Trident and Taj Mahal had put up security barricades after the 2008 Mumbai terror attacks; BMC has already collected Rs 14.76 lakh from Hotel Trident as user charges, from a demand of Rs 16 lakh, but Taj has yet to start paying up
+Hotel Trident and Taj Mahal had put up security barricades after 2008 Mumbai terror attacks; BMC has already collected Rs 14.76 lakh from Hotel Trident as user charges, but Taj has yet to start paying up

 The Taj Mahal Palace and Tower Hotel, which has been charged around Rs 6.92 crore for occupying a part of south Mumbai’s roads and pavements for security arrangements, will be asked to pay the amount immediately. mid-day had last reported on April 19 on this issue.